MasterPackager/Windows-Application-Package-Manifest/README.md

 1. **Lower security risk.**
 2. **Increase sales and userbase within enterprises.** Higher chance that organizations will choose applications whose package doesn't need re-packaging to standardize for enterprise deployment.
 3. **Better user expriecne.**
-4. **Easier app maintenance.** Understanding common practices and the why, can significantly improve the rate of major architectural changes for application in the future.
+4. **Easier app maintenance for developers.** Understanding common practices and the why, can significantly lower the rate of major architectural changes for the application in the future.

 ## General